SFA is committed to fostering an educational environment that promotes the highest level of learning and personal development of its students.

-For complaints for which no process is prescribed in an official SFA policy, the following guidelines should be followed:
+Complaints in which no process is prescribed in an official SFA policy, the following guidelines should be followed:

-Step 1 - Informal Resolution
+Step One: Informal Resolution

 SFA is accredited by the Southern Association of Colleges and Schools.
 SACS provides complaint procedures against the commission or its accredited institutions.